prachi2523/DSA-JavaScript/README.md

-# This repo contains data structure implemented in javacript
+# This repo contains data structure implemented in javascript